Jason Szuminski

-Jason Ernest Szuminski (born December 11, 1978) is a former right-handed Major League Baseball pitcher who has the distinction of being the first athlete from Massachusetts Institute of Technology and the only United States Air Force reservist (as a First Lieutenant) to play in Major League Baseball.
+Jason Ernest Szuminski (born December 11, 1978) is an American former professional baseball right-handed pitcher.
+He played in Major League Baseball (MLB) for the San Diego Padres in 2004.
+Szuminski is the first athlete from Massachusetts Institute of Technology and the first United States Air Force reservist to play in MLB.

 Career

-After a standout career at Massachusetts Institute of Technology (MIT) and the Newport Gulls of the NECBL, Szuminski was a 27th round draft pick in the 2000 Major League Baseball draft by the Chicago Cubs, and was signed by Cubs' scout Tom Shafer.
+Szuminski attended Massachusetts Institute of Technology (MIT) and played college baseball for the MIT Engineers. played collegiate summer baseball for the Newport Gulls of the New England Collegiate Baseball League.
+Szuminski was a 27th round draft pick in the 2000 Major League Baseball draft by the Chicago Cubs, and was signed by Cubs' scout Tom Shafer.
 He obtained his degree at MIT in Aeronautical and Astronautical Engineering.

 Szuminski spent his rookie season in 2000 splitting time between the Cubs rookie league affiliate in Arizona and the short-season Single-A Lansing Lugnuts.
-He finished the season with an impressive combined record of 5–2 with the 2 squads and a combined ERA of 2.76 in 62 innings pitched.
+He finished the season with a combined record of 5–2 with the 2 squads and a combined ERA of 2.76 in 62 innings pitched.
 In 2001, Szuminski would spend the entire season with Lansing going 4–3 with a 6.44 ERA in 36.1 innings mainly out of the bullpen.
 Jason was promoted to the Cubs high Single-A team, The Daytona Cubs for the 2002 season.
 He responded with a solid 5–2 record and a 5.12 ERA in 39 appearances, most of which, were again out of the bullpen.
 In 2003 Szuminski would play at all 3 levels of minor league baseball, splitting time again with the Daytona Cubs of Single-A, as well as the Double-A West Tenn Diamond Jaxx and the Triple-A Iowa Cubs.
 He put forth a great season combining for a 9–5 record with a 2.78 ERA in a total of 97 innings pitched.
 He would make a total of 45 appearances, 40 of which were in relief and also recorded 2 saves.